xinwenfu/VChat_KSTET_DLL/README.md

 	<img src="Images/I12.png" width=600>

       * We can see that the offset (Discovered with [pattern_offset.rb](https://github.com/rapid7/metasploit-framework/blob/master/tools/exploit/pattern_offset.rb) earlier) is at the byte offset of `66`, with the ESP at the offset of `70` and has `24` bytes following it, and the EBP is at the byte offset `62`.
-      * The most important thing we learn is that we have `24` bytes to work with!
+      * The most important thing we learned is that we have `24` bytes to work with!
 6. Open the `Executable Modules` window from the **views** tab.
 This allows us to see the memory offsets of each dependency VChat uses.
 This will help inform us as to which `jmp esp` instruction to pick, since we want to avoid any *Windows dynamic libraries* since their base addresses may vary between executions and systems.

 	<img src="Images/I13.png" width=600>